netra-bit/Rental-Recommendation-System/README.md

 6. Fast and simple user interaction

 # Technical Stack
-Python
+1. Python
-Pandas
+2. Pandas
-Scikit-learn
+3. Scikit-learn
-Streamlit
+4. Streamlit
-Mapping API (Google Maps )
+5. Mapping API (Google Maps )

 # How It Works
+User inputs preferences (location, budget, gender)
+|
-User inputs preferences (location, budget, gender) Dataset is filtered based on user criteria
+Dataset is filtered based on user criteria
+|
 KNN algorithm finds similar rental options
+|
+System displays the most relevant recommendations
+|
-System displays the most relevant recommendations Results can be visualized on a map
+Results can be visualized on a map.